-Sometimes you need an updated version. musings and ramblings about life-knitting and whatever else comes to mind.
+Sometimes you need to update and reboot. musings and ramblings about life-knitting and whatever else comes to mind.

 Sunday, December 11, 2016